 27-29: Very good.
 Very good knowledge and understanding of concepts and methods of the discipline; very good communication skills; very good capability of concepts and methods applications.
 24-26: Good.
 Good knowledge of main concepts and methods of the discipline; discrete communication skills; limited autonomy for applying concepts and methods for solving original problems.
 21-23: Satisfying.
 Partial knowledge of main concepts and methods of the discipline; satisfying communication skills; scarce judgment autonomy.
 18-20: Acceptable: Minimal knowledge of concepts and methods of the discipline; minimal communication skills; very poor or null judgement autonomy.
 Non acceptable: Insufficient knowledge and understanding of concepts and methods of the discipline.
 EDUCATIONAL OBJECTIVES The aims of the course are the following: 1) To introduce the stochastic processes, to evaluate their properties, and to introduce the linear models of stochastic processes.
-2) To give basics of estimation theory, using both parametric and Bayesian approaches; 3) To learn optimal filtering techniques for stochastic systems; TEACHING METHODS The course is organized in 3 modules, each one including a set of video lectures (pre-recorded) and a set of e-tivity: More into details, the list of modules is the following one: 1) Stochastic processes (7 hours of video lectures); 2) Estimation theory (7 hours of video lectures); 3) Optimal filtering (7 hours of video lectures).
+2) To give basics of estimation theory, using both parametric and Bayesian approaches; 3) To learn optimal filtering techniques for stochastic systems; TEACHING METHODS The course is organized in 3 modules, each one including a set of video lectures (pre-recorded) and a set of e-tivity: More into details, the list of modules is the following one: Stochastic processes (7 hours of video lectures); Estimation theory (7 hours of video lectures); Optimal filtering (7 hours of video lectures).
 For each module, we propose a set of exercises as additional learning activities, also devised to facilitate the self-assessment of the learning outcomes.
 We expect that each student will dedicate about 21 hours for these activities.
 About one half of the activities are proposed as activities to be carried out autonomously by the students, while another half will be supervised or led by the course tutor.
-More into details, the interactive activities planned for each module are the following one: 1)Laboratory on the usage of MATLAB for computation and simulation of linear models of stochastic processes (4 hours); 2)Laboratory on the usage of MATLAB for implementation of estimation algorithm (3 hours); exercises (4 hours); The activities will be organized on the on-line learning platform, also exploiting discussion forums and interactive meetings for the organization of the laboratorial activities.
+More into details, the interactive activities planned for each module are the following one: Laboratory on the usage of MATLAB for computation and simulation of linear models of stochastic processes (4 hours); Laboratory on the usage of MATLAB for implementation of estimation algorithm (3 hours); exercises (4 hours); Laboratory on the usage of MATLAB for implementation of IIR and FIR Wiener's filters (3 hours); exercises (4 hours); The activities will be organized on the on-line learning platform, also exploiting discussion forums and interactive meetings for the organization of the laboratorial activities.
 The overall number of hours for the individual study activities is estimated equal to additional about 90 hours, which include 21 hours for replaying the video lectures.
-SUGGESTED BIBLIOGRAPHY F. L. Lewis, Optimal Estimation, John Wiley & Sons, 1986 - ISBN-10: 0471837415.
-E. W. Kamen and J. K. Su, Introduction to Optimal Estimation, Springer, 1999 - ISBN: 978-1-4471-0417-9.
-T. Soderstrom, Discrete-time Stochastic Systems, Springer, 2002 - ISBN: 978-1-4471-0101-7.
-L. Ljung, Identification: Theory for the User, Prentice-Hall, 1999 - ISBN-10: 0136566952.
-Lectures slides.
+SUGGESTED BIBLIOGRAPHY - F. L. Lewis, Optimal Estimation, John Wiley &amp; Sons, 1986 - ISBN-10: 0471837415. - E. W. Kamen and J. K. Su, Introduction to Optimal Estimation, Springer, 1999 - ISBN: 978-1-4471-0417-9. - T. Soderstrom, Discrete-time Stochastic Systems, Springer, 2002 - ISBN: 978-1-4471-0101-7. - L. Ljung, Identification: Theory for the User, Prentice-Hall, 1999 - ISBN-10: 0136566952. - G. Pillonetto, T. Chen, A. Chiuso, G. De Nicolao, L. Ljung Regularized System Identification - Learning Dynamic Models from Data, 2022, Springer.
+ISBN 978-3-030-95859-6.
+Scaricabile gratuitamente dal Sistema Bibliotecario di Ateneo (free book available at UNIPA repository) - Lectures slides.